Arithmetic mean: Definition

-The arithmetic mean is a data set's most commonly used and readily understood measure of central tendency.
-In statistics, the term average refers to any measurement of central tendency.
 The arithmetic mean of a set of observed data is equal to the sum of the numerical values of each observation, divided by the total number of observations.
 Symbolically, for a data set consisting of the values $x_1,\dots,x_n$, the arithmetic mean is defined by the formula:

-(For an explanation of the summation operator, see summation.)
+In simpler terms, the formula for the arithmetic mean is:

 For example, if the monthly salaries of $5$ employees are $\{2500,2700,2300,2650,2450\}$, then the arithmetic mean is:

-If the data set is a statistical population (i.e., consists of every possible observation and not just a subset of them), then the mean of that population is called the population mean and denoted by the Greek letter $\mu$.
+If the data set is a statistical population (i.e. consists of every possible observation and not just a subset of them), then the mean of that population is called the population mean and denoted by the Greek letter $\mu$.
 If the data set is a statistical sample (a subset of the population), it is called the sample mean (which for a data set $X$ is denoted as $\overline{X}$).

 The arithmetic mean can be similarly defined for vectors in multiple dimensions, not only scalar values; this is often referred to as a centroid.
 More generally, because the arithmetic mean is a convex combination (meaning its coefficients sum to $1$), it can be defined on a convex space, not only a vector space.